ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 3. Not if Alice just attends this course...
 ]

-The actual decision should be taken by Alice and Bob together, based on **domain knowledge** of the latter and ML knowledge of the former .
+The actual decision should be taken by Alice and Bob together, based on **domain knowledge** of the latter and ML knowledge of the former.
 ]
 .c40[
 1. Decide: should I use ML?